poult-lab/daily-word/english_words_ learning.md

 "If journalists say that the authorities **slap** something such as a tax or a ban **on** something, they think it is unreasonable or put on without careful thought."

+> "Smack" and "slap" are often used interchangeably to describe a sharp blow with the open hand, but "smack" can imply a louder or more forceful hit, while "slap" can sometimes be used to downplay the severity.
+"Smack" is also used to describe other actions like hitting a ball forcefully, or for sounds like smacking one's lips, whereas "slap" can also mean to place or throw something with haste. s

 04.forthcoming